Guide to Sichuan-Tibet Highway Northern Route via G317

 With the end of the rainy season comes autumn, and the drier, clearer weather means the road is more open to travel again, and less prone to rockslides, although it can still happen.
 The clearest skies of the year, autumn is an ideal time to adventure along the road and see the high, snow-capped mountain peaks that spear the clear blue sky.
 Certain mountains along this route should definitely not be missed.

 The winter comes in quickly in the region, and by mid-November the snows have normally started to fall in the higher areas of the route.
 With more than a dozen high mountains over 4,000 meters along the road, snowdrifts that block the road are a frequent occurrence, and the snows can last until at least February.
 Driving at this time is highly risky, with freezing temperatures, icy tracts of road, and very few places to stay overnight along the route.

-Highlights of Highway 317 from Chengdu to Lhasa
+Highlights of G317 Highway from Chengdu to Lhasa

 Mount Siguniang, the highest peak of Eastern Hengduan Range, is located in the bordering area of Xiaojin County and Wenchuan County in Ngawa Tibetan and Qiang Autonomous Prefecture, Sichuan Province.
 With a similar layout of the South European scenery, Mount Siguniang is also called the Chinese Alps.
 Mount Siguniang is well-known for its grandness, straightness and forcefulness.
 It is a natural forest area with abundant forest, thick green grass, and clear flowing rivers.